cloudrouter/cloudrouter.github.io/security.md

 ## Package signing

-CloudRouter 2.0 beta is a Fedora Remix.
+CloudRouter 3.0 is a Fedora Remix.
 Most packages are provided by the Fedora repositories.
 For details on how these packages are signed, see the <a href="http://fedoraproject.org/wiki/Release_package_signing">Fedora documentation</a>.
 Additional packages such as OpenDaylight are provided by the CloudRouter repositories.
 These packages are signed using the CloudRouter Project key:

 {% comment %}
 TODO for enterprise